>What are they and how can I heal them?

 A word of warning It is possible that the pain you feel in your shins is something that is self treatable.
-On the other hand it maybe that the pain is something much more serious and putting your head in the sand will not help!
-If your aim is to read this article instead of getting help then stop now!
-The aim of this article is to outline the problem and help you make the best of your session with your masseur, physiotherapist or doctor and get you back running as soon as possible.
+On the other hand it maybe that the pain is something more serious and putting your head in the sand will not help!
+The aim of this article is to outline the problem to inform you about the issues, help you decide on the best course of action and help you make the best of any session with your masseur, physiotherapist or doctor to get you back running as soon as possible.

 Why do Shin Splints hurt?